 Half Priced Books (HPB) Million Book Donation Project: Applications accepted year-round

-On a mission to donate one million books, Half Price Books is donating books to nonprofit organizations, classrooms, and school libraries that focus on literacy, the environment, or education.
+On a mission to donate millions of books, Half Price Books is donating books to nonprofit organizations, classrooms, and school libraries that focus on literacy, the environment, or education.

 Donations of books and media can only be fulfilled in markets where HPB operates.
 Pickup at an HPB store or facility is required.

-National Institute of General Medical Sciences (NIGMS) & Scholastic: Order and access at anytime
+National Institute of General Medical Sciences (NIGMS) & Scholastic: Order and access anytime

 To help engage 6–12 grade students in real-world science topics, NIGMS partners with Scholastic to provide educators with free copies of Pathways magazine, available in both digital and physical format.

-Additional resources aligned to Pathways issues, including teacher lesson plans, classroom activities, videos, and interactive labs, can be accessed for free via Scholastic.
+Additional resources aligned to different issues of Pathways student magazines, including teacher lesson plans, classroom activities, videos, and interactive labs, can be accessed for free via Scholastic.